yegor256/blog/_posts/2018/aug/2018-08-29-soft-skills.md

   - what are soft skills
   - programmers soft skills
   - software soft skills
+image: /images/2018/08/glengarry-glen-ross.jpg
+jb_picture:
+  caption: Glengarry Glen Ross (1992) by James Foley
 ---

 There are tech skills and there are soft skills.
 Every programmer knows that.
 Tech skills are about algorithms, operators, classes, objects, and everything else they teach us in tech schools.
+Soft skills are about something else.
+What exactly?
+Difficult to say.
+Let's try clear the air.

 <!--more-->